rubenhortas/rubenhortas.github.io/_posts/2022-11-04-decrypting-vigere-cipher.md

   Trying to finding the key length I found some false positives.
 But after a few debugging and thinking I found that was a logic error in programming.

 I'm sure that I'm forgetting some doubts that arose while solving this game levels, but I think that these were the most important ones.
-Answering these questions was a processs that involved more research and a programming method based on trial and error that involved a lot of debugging and thinking.
+Answering these questions was a processs that involved more research and a programming method based on trial and error with a lot of debugging and thinking.

 Was it worth it?